-Critically, social security payments must not be divorced from other social policies and programs, such as employment services, and must be responsive to the changing labour market.
+Critically, social security payments must not be divorced from other social policies and programs, such as employment services or childcare, and must be responsive to the changing labour market.
 Social security must be buttressed by mutually reinforcing initiatives such as workforce planning, training, economic development, inclusive employment and support services.
-We need to recognise and respond to complexity and create the enabling conditions for a just, fair and compassionate society.
+Social security is just one element of a strong, cohesive and flourishing society.
+We need to recognise and respond to complexity and create the enabling conditions for a just, fair and compassionate society.2

-An independent body should be established to review and set payment rates
+An independent body should be established to provide ethical oversight of automated processes

-Elsewhere we have called for the establishment of an independent body to review the rates and structure of social security payments.
-This would enable a transparent non-partisan process based on a principled approach.
+Elsewhere we have called for the establishment of an independent body to review the rates and structure of social security payments.3 This would enable a transparent, non-partisan process based on a principled approach.